Stephen S. Wentsler

-Steve’s foreign patent practice includes significant experience responding to office actions from the Japan Patent Office, the Korean Intellectual Property Office, the State Intellectual Property Office of the People’s Republic of China, the Taiwan Intellectual Property Office, and the European Patent Office.
+Steve’s foreign patent practice includes significant experience responding to Office actions from the European Patent Office, Japan Patent Office, Korean Intellectual Property Office, National Intellectual Property Administration of China, Taiwan Intellectual Property Office, and Intellectual Property India.

 Steve frequently speaks, both domestically and internationally, on topics of U.S. patent practice and procedure.
 He has spoken at events hosted by FICPI (International Federation of Intellectual Property Attorneys), AIPLA (American Intellectual Property Law Association), and CIPLA (Cleveland Intellectual Property Law Association).

-Steve is a member of FICPI and currently serves as a Council Member of the U.S. Section.
-He is also a member of AIPLA (IP Practice in Japan Committee, IP Practice in the Far East Committee, Patent-Relations with the USPTO committee), IPO (International Patent Law and Trade Committee, U.S. Patent Office Practice Committee), and CIPLA.
+Steve is a member of FICPI and served as a Council Member of the U.S. Section (2012-2022).
+He is also a member of AIPLA the American Intellectual Property Law Association (IP Practice in Japan Committee, IP Practice in the Far East Committee, and Patent-Relations with the USPTO Committee); the Cleveland Bar Association; and the Cleveland Intellectual Property Law Association.

 Best Lawyers 2016 - Northeast Ohio - Intellectual Property Law